 Slowly, the holiday spread.
 In 1916, President Wilson honoured the day by using telegraph signals to unfurl a flag in Spokane when he pressed a button in Washington, D.C.
 In 1924, President Calvin Coolidge urged state governments to observe Father’s Day.
 However, many men continued to disdain the day.
 As one historian writes, they “scoffed at the holiday’s sentimental attempts to domesticate manliness with flowers and gift-giving, or they derided the proliferation of such holidays as a commercial gimmick to sell more products–often paid for by the father himself.”

 You likely know Dad’s favourite dishes to serve on his day.
-Otherwise, check out some of these great recipes Dad will sure to enjoy.
+Otherwise, check out some of these great recipes Dad will surely enjoy.